holochain/holochain/docs/specs/src/hwp_1_intro.md

 approach.

-In this second version, we describe Holochain on its own terms by providing the highest level view of our approach and our starting axioms.
-At the next level of detail we provide an informal system description using the metaphor of games.
+In this second version, we describe Holochain on its own terms by first providing the highest level view of our approach and our starting axioms.
+Then, at the next level of detail we provide an informal system description using the metaphor of games.
 Then we dive into deeper detail with a formal system description including the specific context and assumptions we come from, the integrity guarantees Holochain offers, and